BrockettHub/chrisbrockett.github.io/about.markdown

 permalink: /about/
 ---

-# Hello!
-I'm Chris Brockett

-Hi there!
+# Hi there!
 I'm Christopher Brockett 👋

 I'm a seasoned Data Analyst based in Lakeland, FL, with a passion for leveraging data to drive business improvements and efficiencies.
 With over two decades of experience at Best Buy, I have honed my skills in data analysis, solution development, and stakeholder collaboration.
 My journey from an Assistant Manager to a Data Scientist Associate reflects my dedication to continuous learning and professional growth.

 ## Core Competencies

-- Data Analysis: Transforming raw data into actionable insights.
+- ** Data Analysis: ** Transforming raw data into actionable insights.
 - Solution Development: Crafting efficient and reusable data solutions.
 - Stakeholder Collaboration: Working closely with business stakeholders to achieve common goals.
 - Training: Developing and delivering training programs to enhance team capabilities.